Colin Firth: 2009–2019: Critical success and leading roles

 In 2017, he reprised his role as Jamie from 2003's Love Actually in the television short film Red Nose Day Actually, by original writer and director Richard Curtis.
 Also that year, Firth returned as Harry Hart / Agent Galahad in the sequel Kingsman: The Golden Circle.
 In 2018, Firth reprised his role of Harry Bright in the sequel to Mamma Mia!, Mamma Mia!
 Here We Go Again.
 That year, he also appeared as William Weatherall Wilkins in the musical fantasy film Mary Poppins Returns, starring Emily Blunt in the title role.
 He also played British naval commander David Russell in Thomas Vinterberg's Kursk, a film about the true story of the 2000 Kursk submarine disaster, in which he starred alongside Matthias Schoenaerts.
 In 2019, he had a cameo as British General Erinmore in Sam Mendes's World War I film 1917.

+2020–present

 Set in 1947 England, Firth starred with Julie Walters in The Secret Garden and later in 2020 with Stanley Tucci in Supernova.
 In 2021, he starred in romantic drama film Mothering Sunday directed by Eva Husson.
 In December 2021, he was cast in Sam Mendes's drama film Empire of Light, starring Olivia Colman.
 He was seen as Ewen Montagu in Operation Mincemeat, in April 2022.
 Firth returned to television in May 2022 starring as Michael Peterson in the HBO production The Staircase.
 In 2025, Firth starred in the drama series Lockerbie: A Search for Truth, portraying Jim Swire whose daughter died on Pan Am Flight 103 while in flight over the Scottish town of Lockerbie in December 1988.
+In 2026, he acted in the Steven Spielberg directed science-fiction drama Disclosure Day alongside Emily Blunt and Josh O'Connor.
+David Rooney of The Hollywood Reporter wrote that Firth was "effectively playing against type as the villain of the piece" adding that he was "chilling, pushing his stern, fiercely intelligent demeanor in increasingly sinister directions and bringing nuance and gravity" to the role.